Teradata/sqlalchemy-teradata/README.rst

     * You can contribute to our documentation by going to our github wiki.
     * All code submissions are done through pull requests.

+We have a room in `gitter`_.
+It is still based off of the old repo but it will do.

 Tests
 =====